Seeing Northern Lights in Alta: Independently or on a Tour?

 He stayed far too long in places with 100% cloud cover, did not pursue less-cloudy parts on the map (which we showed him on our cloud-tracking app, Windy, which I highly recommend you download before your trip).

-Of course, there’s no guarantee we would have seen the northern lights had we followed our weather app, but we would have at least had a shot.
-We stood no chance with the tour the way it was conducted.
+Of course, there’s no guarantee we would have seen the Northern lights had we followed the weather app, but we would have at least had a shot.
+We stood no chance with the tour the way our guide conducted the tour.

-He made a series of increasingly questionable decisions… including choosing to drive headfirst into a snowstorm and start a bonfire in a parking lot.
+He made a series of increasingly questionable decisions… including choosing to drive headfirst into a snowstorm and start a bonfire in a parking lot during a blizzard.

-We found ourselves wishing we had just chased the aurora ourselves, as we had rented a car in Alta for maximum freedom.
+We found ourselves wishing we had just chased the aurora ourselves, as we had rented a car in Alta for maximum freedom and we literally would have been better served on our own.

 We did choose to do a tour just to see if we could recommend it to our readers… and unfortunately, we found that we couldn’t recommend this tour in good faith.
-If you want to see what tour, either to take it or avoid it, the one we used was this tour.
+Luckily, it has been removed due to bad reviews from previous guests.

 Seeing the Northern Lights on a Tour in Alta